asanomitakanori/asanomitakanori/README.md

 # Hi there, I'm Takanori Asanomi
-- 🏫 I’m Kyushu University students in Fukuoka
+- I’m Kyushu University students in Fukuoka
-- 🚀 I’m studying as a machine learning engineer
+- Studying as AI researcher
-- 👀 I’m currently interested in deep learning and IoT
+- Interested in deep learning and IoT
-- 📮 How to reach me: Email
+- How to reach me: Email

 # ⚡Status